Generic Name: aliskiren and hydrochlorothiazide (AL-is-KYE-ren & HYE-droe-KLOR-oh-THYE-a-zide)

 - ACE inhibitors (eg, lisinopril) or ARBs (eg, losartan) because the risk of certain side effects (eg, kidney problems, high blood potassium levels, low blood pressure) may be increased

-- Adrenocorticotropic hormone (ACTH), atorvastatin, azole antifungals (eg, itraconazole, ketoconazole), barbiturates (eg, phenobarbital), corticosteroids (eg, prednisone), cyclosporine, other diuretics (eg, furosemide), or narcotic pain medicines (eg, codeine) because they may increase the risk of Tekturna HCT's side effects, including low blood pressure
+- Adrenocorticotropic hormone (ACTH), atorvastatin, azole antifungals (eg, itraconazole, ketoconazole), barbiturates (eg, phenobarbital), corticosteroids (eg, prednisone), cyclosporine, other diuretics (eg, furosemide), narcotic pain medicines (eg, codeine), or simvastatin because they may increase the risk of Tekturna HCT's side effects, including low blood pressure

 - Cholestyramine or colestipol because they may decrease Tekturna HCT's effectiveness